 We examined every zip, buckle, wheel, and handle in order to identify features that might make your life easier, as well as those which might complicate your travels.

-Keep in mind, while it's nice to be able to fit everything you want in your suitcase, there are weight restrictions imposed by airlines which you need to know about when you’re packing.
+Keep in mind, while it's nice to be able to fit everything you want in your suitcase, there are weight restrictions imposed by airlines which you need to know about when you’re packing your carry-on bag.
 A handy luggage scale could be a wise investment.

 After a thorough in-house inspection, we also took the suitcases onto the street to test their maneuverability and durabilty.